This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Discomfort or pain in your back, neck, jaw, stomach, or arm

 - Lightheadedness or a sudden cold sweat

 - Your symptoms get worse or happen more often.

 - You have questions or concerns about your condition or care.

 - Heart medicine helps your heart beat more regularly.

 - Take your medicine as directed.
-Contact your primary healthcare provider (PHP) if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Manage your symptoms:

 Take your pulse regularly to check for any changes.
-Write down this information and take it with you to your visits with your PHP.
+Write down this information and take it with you to your visits with your healthcare provider.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health